-With the online retailer’s working practices under scrutiny, we assess the facts and outline our engagement approach.
+With the treatment of Amazon workers under intense scrutiny, we assess the facts and outline our engagement approach.

 Amazon is the largest online retailer in the world.
-It is estimated that for every one dollar spent online in the US, around 37 cents goes to Amazon.1 However, many critics believe this has come at a cost – both to Amazon workers and taxpayers.
-While Amazon’s approach to tax is notorious, in this case study we focus specifically on the reputational, financial and operational risk posed by Amazon’s management of its low-wage workforce in its fulfilment centers.
+It is estimated that for every one dollar spent online in the US, around 38 cents go to Amazon versus just 6 cents at the second-largest player.1 However, many critics believe this has come at a cost – both to Amazon workers and to society at large.
+While Amazon’s approach to tax and competition has been widely reported and discussed, in this case study we focus specifically on the reputational, financial and operational risk posed by Amazon’s management of its low-wage workforce in its fulfilment centers.

-Evidence of Benefit to Society: Job Creation, Wages and Benefits
+Evidence of Benefit to Society: Essential Part of Social Infrastructure, Job Creation, Wages and Benefits

 Amazon’s role in job creation has been crucial to maintaining its reputation as a good corporate actor.
-Just Capital, which ranks US companies via independent assessments and polling of the American people, ranks Amazon joint first overall (out of 922) and joint first within its industry (out of 50) in the category of job creation in the US, and 273rd overall and fourth within its industry on worker treatment.4 Similarly, the company ranks third (out of 100) in the Harris Poll on corporate reputation.5 This suggests consumers either aren’t aware of issues in the distribution centers (despite graphic media reports), or find it more convenient to ignore them.
+In 2021, Just Capital, which ranks US companies via independent assessments and polling, ranked Amazon joint first overall (out of 928) and joint first within its industry (out of 48) in the category of job creation in the US, and 133rd overall and second within its industry on worker treatment.5 Similarly, the company was ranked tenth (out of 100) in the Harris Poll on corporate reputation.6 This suggests consumers are either not aware of issues in Amazon’s distribution centers (despite graphic media reports), or find it more convenient to ignore them.

-In terms of wages and benefits for its fulfilment center employees, Amazon offers a starting minimum wage of US$15 per hour for all staff in the US (including agency and seasonal workers), announced in November 2018 following intense political pressure.
-This is significantly more than the current US federal minimum wage of US$7.25.
-Full-time employees (not agency workers) also get numerous other benefits including health care, 401(k) with 50% match, up to 20 weeks’ parental leave and a leave share program – although the company notes this depends on location, number of hours worked and length of employment.6
+In terms of wages and benefits for its employees, Amazon offers a starting minimum wage of US$15 per hour for all staff in the US (including agency and seasonal workers), announced in November 2018 following intense political pressure.
+In its most recent sustainability report, it goes further in stating that the average starting wage is US$18.
+This is significantly more than the current US federal minimum wage of US$7.25 an hour.
+Full-time employees (not agency workers) also get numerous other benefits including health care, 401(k) (pension) with 50% match, up to 20 weeks’ parental leave and a leave share program – although the company notes this depends on location, number of hours worked and length of employment.7 It seems to be that for lower-skilled workers, Amazon offers far better wages and benefits than would be accessible elsewhere in the labor market.
+It could also be argued that this has increased pressure for other large US employers to increase wages.

-Furthermore, Amazon has pledged to upskill 100,000 US employees (one in three) for in-demand jobs by 2025, investing US$700 million to do so.7 This will take place across the company’s workforce, so it is unclear how much this will affect the low-wage workforce; however, the company does note that highly skilled roles have increased over 400% within customer fulfilment.
+Furthermore, Amazon has pledged to upskill 100,000 US employees for in-demand jobs by 2025, investing US$700 million to do so.8 This will take place across the company’s workforce, so it is unclear how much this will affect the low-wage workforce.

 So how well paid are Amazon workers?
 Evidence suggests that Amazon’s benefits are not as ‘industry-leading’ as the company claims.

-Research from The Economist suggests that in US counties with an Amazon distribution center, the average annual wages for distribution-center workers falls.8 The Economist quotes data from the US Bureau of Labor Statistics which shows that warehouse workers in counties where Amazon operates a fulfilment center earn about US$41,000 per year, compared with US$45,000 per year in the rest of the country.
+Research from The Economist suggests that in US counties with an Amazon distribution center, the average annual wage for distribution-center workers falls.9 The Economist quotes data from the US Bureau of Labor Statistics which shows that warehouse workers in counties where Amazon operates a fulfilment center earned about US$41,000 per year, compared with US$45,000 per year in the rest of the US.
 This 10% difference could be explained by the staff benefits offered by the company, such as health care, share schemes and savings plans, which could make up the difference in wages.
-A less generous explanation is that with Amazon’s dominance in many communities, as the only major employer in the area it can offer wages that are well below those of its competitors.
+A less generous explanation is that with Amazon’s dominance in many communities means that it can offer wages that are well below those of its competitors.

 Furthermore, there is evidence that Amazon’s low pay is a drag on the state.
-When work doesn’t pay enough, workers have to turn to public assistance programs like Medicaid, food stamps and public housing to meet their basic needs.
-A study from UC Berkeley Labor Center shows that growth in wages and benefits for most American workers has continued to stagnate, with real wages of the median American worker just 5% higher in 2013 than in 1979, while the wages of the bottom decile of earners were 5% lower in 2013 than in 1979.
-The research also estimated that low-wage worker use of federal benefits cost taxpayers US$152.8bn a year.9
+When work doesn’t pay enough, workers have to turn to public assistance programs like Medicaid, food stamps and public housing to meet their basic requirements.
+A study from UC Berkeley Labor Center shows that the growth in wages and benefits for most American workers has continued to stagnate, with real (inflation-adjusted) wages of the median American worker just 5% higher in 2013 than in 1979, while the real wages of the bottom decile of earners were 5% lower in 2013 than in 1979.
+The research also estimates that low-wage worker use of federal benefits cost taxpayers US$152.8bn a year.10

-A study by The Counter (formerly The New Food Economy) found that of the five states that responded to a freedom of information request for a list of the top employers of workers using food banks, Amazon was in the top 20 for four.
-Meanwhile in Arizona, one in three Amazon employees relies on food banks.10 With Amazon already receiving substantial amounts in state subsidies (estimated at US$1.2bn so far), critics claim the American people are financing Amazon’s pursuit of an e-commerce monopoly.
+A study by The Counter (formerly The New Food Economy) found that of the five states that responded to a freedom of information request for a list of the top employers of workers using food stamps, Amazon was in the top 20 in four of them.
+Meanwhile, in Arizona, one in three Amazon employees relies on the use of food banks.11 With Amazon already receiving substantial amounts in state subsidies (estimated at US$1.2bn by 2021), critics claim the American people are financing Amazon’s pursuit of an e-commerce monopoly.

-Added to this, research from the independent, non-profit Economic Policy Institute in the US questions the commonly held idea that Amazon is a job creator and that luring Amazon fulfilment centers is positive for economic growth for states.11 Its study shows that when Amazon opens a new fulfilment center, the host county gains around 30% more warehousing and storage jobs, but no new net jobs overall as these new jobs are offset by job losses in other industries.
+Added to this, research from the independent, non-profit Economic Policy Institute in the US questions the commonly held idea that Amazon is a job creator and that the proliferation of Amazon fulfilment centers is positive for states’ economic growth.12 Its study shows that when Amazon opens a new fulfilment center, the host county gains around 30% more warehousing and storage jobs, but no new net jobs overall as these new jobs are offset by job losses in other industries.
 The research concludes that investment in public services would be more effective than providing tax incentives to Amazon.

 It should be acknowledged that the studies mentioned above are backward-looking and do not account for Amazon’s increase in its minimum wage at the end of 2018.